-Queen conch egg masses are deposited right on the sand, are much more pliable, and quickly get coated with and obscured by sand.
-(I’ve actually seen a lot of these, too, I’ve just never known what they were until writing this post.
-Total nerd bonus.).
+Queen conch egg masses are deposited right on the sand, and look more like spaghetti.
+The are much more pliable, and quickly get coated with and obscured by sand.

 No matter the form factor, these large gastropod egg masses typically have many thousands of potential little conch eggs inside, so leave them alone!

 Yellowhead Jawfish – Cozumel’s Main Mouthbrooder

 Pretty and small-ish (about the size of a clothespin), yellowhead jawfish are pretty common to see while diving in Cozumel, especially along shallower reef dive sites like Yucab, Francesa, and Tormentos.

 Jawfish create small holes in the sandy areas, often just a short distance away from the base of a shallow reef.

 They hover and dance in the water above these burrows until startled or approached.
 Then quickly, but very gracefully, dip back down into the hole, leaving just their faces exposed, until the coast is clear.